gluppler/HelloARM64/Fundamentals/README.md

 - Linux syscalls use x8 register (syscall numbers: 64 for write, 93 for exit, 63 for read)
 - All memory accesses are bounds-checked
 - Sensitive data is cleared after use
-- All programs include halt_loop after exit syscalls to prevent illegal instructions
+- All programs include halt_loop after exit syscalls as defensive programming
-- All code follows strict security and quality standards
+- All code follows industry best practices and quality standards